-We expect to spend approximately \$10 billion in 2018 on growth projects, maintenance capital expenditures and contributions to equity investments.
-The increase from the amount included in the 2017 Annual Report primarily reflects incremental spending required to complete construction of our near-term capital program in 2018, as well as the capitalization of costs to further advance our medium to longer-term projects.
+We expect to spend approximately \$10.5 billion in 2018 on growth projects, maintenance capital expenditures and contributions to equity investments.
+The increase from the amount included in the 2017 Annual Report primarily reflects incremental spending required to complete construction of our secured projects capital program in 2018, as well as the capitalization of costs to further advance our projects under development.